usingcaio/usingcaio.github.io/etcetera/index.md

 * When it comes to atoms, language can be used only as in poetry.
 The poet, too, is not nearly so concerned with describing facts as with creating images and establishing mental connections.

   Niels Bohr, as quoted by Werner Heisenberg in *Physics and Beyond: Encounters and Conversations* (Harper & Row, New York, 1972).
-* You have no idea how high I can fly.

-  Michael G. Scott (Steve Carrell), in [*The Office*, S05E20: "New Boss"](https://www.imdb.com/title/tt1248741/).
 * "Have you guessed the riddle yet?" the Hatter said, turning to Alice again.
   "No, I give it up," Alice replied.
 "What's the answer?"
   "I haven't the slightest idea," said the Hatter.